joeromero/docs/maps_api.md

 There are two types of maps:

 - Anonymous maps: those maps that can be created using your public data.
-All clients have rights to it and can change SQL and CartoCSS that generates the map
+All clients have rights to it and can change SQL and CartoCSS that generates the map.
+These kind of maps can be created from the javascript application so no previous calls are needed.
+See [this cartodb.js example](http://developers.cartodb.com/documentation/cartodb-js.html#sec-7)

 - Named maps: maps that access to your private data and only the owner has the rights the modify the CartoCSS and the SQL.